-Each year, corn diseases reduce yields in the United States and Canada.
-The most important diseases vary from year to year depending on many factors, including weather conditions, crop production practices, hybrid selection, and susceptibility to disease.
+Corn diseases annually reduce yield in the United States and Canada.
+Diseases of importance vary from year to year, and diseases that affect yield are based on many factors, including weather conditions, crop production practices, and hybrid selection and susceptibility to disease.

-Plant pathologists in each of 21 corn producing U.S. states and Ontario, Canada, estimated the percent yield loss from corn disease in their states (Fig. 1).
-These reports account for 13.3 billion bushels (93.3 percent) of the total corn produced in the United States and Ontario in 2013.
-Root rots, seedling blights, aboveground (foliar) diseases, stalk rots, and ear rots are included in the yield loss estimates.
+Plant pathologists in each of 22 corn-producing U.S. states and Ontario, Canada, estimated the percent yield loss from corn disease in their states.
+These reports account for 14.1 billion bushels (96.9 percent) of the total corn produced in the United States and Ontario in 2014 (Figure 1).
+Root rots, seedling blights, foliar diseases, crazy top, ear and head smuts, stalk rots, and ear rots are included in the yield loss estimates.

 2014 Disease Losses

-Illinois, Iowa, Minnesota, and Nebraska combined to produce 50.3 percent of the total corn production in the United States and Ontario in 2013.
-Disease losses reported in these states greatly influenced the overall importance of these diseases.
-Diseases in these four states caused an estimated 691 million bushels yield loss in 2013, which is approximately 8.8 percent of the total corn production from these states (Table 2).
+More than half of the corn production in the United States occurs in Illinois, Iowa, Minnesota, and Nebraska.
+In 2014, these states combined for 51.7 percent of the total corn production in the United States and Ontario, and the disease losses reported in these states greatly influenced the overall importance of certain diseases.
+Diseases in these four states caused an estimated 1.1 billion bushel yield loss in 2014, which is approximately 13.3 percent of the total corn production from these states.

 Diseases in Northern States

 In the north, the greatest yield losses were from seedling blights, Goss’s wilt, and northern corn leaf blight (Table 3).

 In 2014, ear rots also caused losses through mycotoxin-contaminated corn grain.
 Plant pathologists estimated that 1.1 percent of the harvested grain in the United States and Ontario was contaminated in 2014.